Attracting consistent search engine traffic is every business owner’s dream.

 H1 tags (If possible)

 Your H1 tag is essentially the headline of your article.
 If you can, try to include your keyword towards the beginning of your headline.
 Don’t worry too much if you can’t make it fit.
-Just try to make it as close to the keyword as possible.
+Just try to include it somewhere in your H1 tag and make it as close to the original keyword as possible.

 The first paragraph of your article